 - any DUI, reckless homicide, or similar vehicle offense that results in personal injury or death

-The label “violent” can also attach when a weapon is used, serious injury occurs, or a protected person (a minor or someone with a disability) is involved.
+The label “violent” can also attach when a weapon is used, if serious injury occurs or if the victim is a protected person such as a child or someone with a disability.

 Prosecutors in Illinois treat violent crime cases as serious public-safety priorities.
 This often leads to aggressive bond terms, requests for long prison sentences, and enhancement filings whenever possible.

-- Assault and Aggravated Assault: threatening someone with immediate harm.
+- Assault and Aggravated Assault: placing another person in immediate fear of being harmed.
 Becomes aggravated with a weapon, certain locations, or protected victims.

 - Battery and Aggravated Battery: knowingly causing harm or offensive contact.
 Aggravation can involve serious injury, strangulation, weapon use, or protected victims.

 - Domestic Battery: battery involving a family or household member.
-Cases often include no-contact orders and fast-moving hearings.
+These cases often trigger no-contact orders and quick court appearances.

 - Burglary, Residential Burglary, and Home Invasion (violent variants): entering a place without authority with intent to commit a felony or theft; becomes especially serious when people are present or harmed.